grpc/proposal/A55-xds-stateful-session-affinity.md

 contains subchannel management, endpoint management, and RPC routing logic as
 follows:

-* maintain a map - let’s call this `overrideHostMap`.
-The key is (IP:port) and the value is the tuple
+* maintain a map - let's call it `address_map`.
+The key is (IP:port)
+  and the value is the tuple
-  `[subchannel, list of other equivalent addresses]`.
+  `[subchannel, EDS health-status, list of other equivalent addresses]`.
   When a host (endpoint) has multiple addresses (e.g. IPv6 vs IPv4 or due to multiple network interfaces) they are said to be equivalent addresses.
-Whenever we get an updated list of addresses from the resolver, we create an entry in the map for each address, and populate the list of equivalent addresses.
+  Whenever we get an updated list of addresses from the resolver, we create an entry in the map for each address, and populate the list of equivalent addresses and EDS health-status.
 The subchannel is based on subchannel creation/destruction or connection/disconnection from the child policy.
-The equivalent address list computation on each resolver update is performed as per the following
+The equivalent address list computation on each resolver update is performed as shown in the following pseudo-code:
-  pseudo-code:

 ```
 // Find the transitive closure of all EAGs.
-eags_to_process = [set(eag) for eag in resolver_update]
+eags_to_process = [set([eag,health_status]) for eag in resolver_update]
-completed_eag_sets = []
+completed_eag_sets = []   // each entry is a tuple [eag, health_status]
 all_addresses = set()
 while not eags_to_process.empty():
-  current_eag = eags_to_process.pop_front()
+  current_eag, current_health_status = eags_to_process.pop_front()
   for eag in eags_to_process:
     if eag.intersects(current_eag):  // If they have any elements in common
       add elements from eag to current_eag
       remove eag from eags_to_process
-  completed_eag_sets.push_back(current_eag)
+  completed_eag_sets.push_back([current_eag, current_health_status])
   add elements from current_eag to all_addresses
 // Now completed_eag_sets contains the sets we want.
 // Use that to update the LB policy's map.
 // First, update the equivalent addresses for every address in the update.
-for eag in completed_eag_sets:
+for entry in completed_eag_sets:
-  for address in eag:
+  for address in entry.eag:
-    lb_policy.address_map[address].equivalent_addresses = eag
+    lb_policy.address_map[address].equivalent_addresses = entry.eag
+    lb_policy.address_map[address].health_status = entry.health_status
 // Now remove equivalencies for any address not found in the current update.
 for address, entry in lb_policy.address_map:
   if address not in all_addresses: